Kopanitsa: Basic Gankino step

 As an example of the form, the basic gankino is the most widespread of the dances in the group, and is done by international folk dance groups as "kopanitsa".
 The step is three measures, consisting of two grapevine steps to the right and one to the left:

 Measure 1: 1.(quick) Step right on right foot, 2.(quick) Step behind right on left foot, 3.(slow) Step right on right foot, 4.(quick) Step left in front of right on left foot, 5.(quick) Pause;

 Measure 2: 1.(quick) Step right on right foot, 2.(quick) Step behind right on left foot, 3.(slow) Step right on right foot, 4.(quick) Close left foot next to right, 5.(quick) pause;

 Measure 3: 1.(quick) Step left on left foot, 2.(quick) Step behind left on right foot, 3.(slow) Step right on right foot, 4.(quick) Close right foot next to left, 5.(quick) pause;

 Individual dancers are free to improvise variations to the basic step, mostly during the fourth and fifth beats of measures 2 and 3, for example replacing the pause with a foot slap (plesni) or a jump apart and then jump together (hlopchi).
 The musicians often speed up the music during the dance as a challenge to the dancers.

 Musical influence

-The music accompanying the kopanitsa has spread beyond its original homeland; kopanitsas having been recorded by such groups as East Wind (1992), and Mozaik (2004).
+The music accompanying the kopanitsa has spread beyond its original homeland; kopanitsas having been recorded by Irish musician Andy Irvine and Davy Spillane on their 1992 album EastWind and on the 2004 album Live from the Powerhouse by Mozaik.